Shaniko Music Sanctuary Projects

 Since its inception, the Tygh Valley Bluegrass Jamboree — produced by Shaniko Music Sanctuary — has raised $5,900 for the South Wasco County Public School music program, helping sustain a full-time music director and a wide range of instruments and classes for students from pre-K through high school.

+“We are one of the few small districts that still has a full-time music program,” says Marty Hansen, Music Director for South Wasco County Schools.
 “About 95% of our music program budget comes from Shaniko Music Sanctuary.
 These funds allow us to keep expanding — from ukuleles and guitars to a brand-new concert keyboard and even DJ equipment for our high school students.”

 The sense of camaraderie stretches beyond the festival grounds with local sponsorships helping make it all possible.
 The Balch Hotel, Maupin Market, Shaniko Gas Station, Tamarack Sheds, Jack’s Body Shop, Ed Staub, and Kephart Enterprises have all generously sponsored the mission and the festival.